Georgeburn94/MindMatters/README.md

 Gowun Dodum from Google fonts was chosen for this project.
 It's a humanist sans-serif with a touch of hand movement.
 It's calming, works with the refined design aesthetic of the site, while remaining friendly.

 I chose to use different weights for headings instead of using including another busier, display typeface.

 ![photograph of Gowun Dodum typeface](assets/images/Gowun_Dodum.png)

+### Background Image
+Using Unsplash, I found the below image from Tim Mossholder.
+The colours were suitable for the project and it was dark enough to use a light typeface and have good contrast.